 Shyvana does not have any really hard counters, and she successfully counters some of the other champions who are considered to be strongest.
 Overall I would pick out Wukong, Ivern, Xin Zhao, Fizz, Vayne and Quinn as the opponents who generally give Shyvana herself the most problems.
 It's because each has particular abilities which make it hard for Shyvana to stick to them and apply her melee attacks for long enough to bring them down.
 Vayne is the worst late game ADC for a bruiser champion like Shyvana because Vayne does so much % health damage and her knockback gives her self-peel.
 Graves and Caitlyn can also be a big pain for similar reasons, and Janna is a difficult enemy support.
 Here is a Valkrin game where he is against Graves, Fizz, Caitlyn, Janna all in the same game, it's not really possible for a Shyvana to overcome that.

 So you can look at banning one of those champions, if you have a choice about which champion to ban in a ranked game, but you also need to think about your team's needs.
-Most teams will want to ban Camille as she was considered OP on first release: she has been nerfed a little in Patch 7.1 and can easily be shut down in the early jungle, though she is still a strong top laner.
-At high elo, I suggest banning Vayne, Hecarim or Kindred in Patch 7.1, these are all champions with game-changing potential, high win rates and popular picks, and all are tough for Shyvana to deal with.
+Recently most teams have wanted to ban Camille as she was considered OP on first release: but she has been nerfed a lot in Patches 7.1 and 7.3 and a ban is probably no longer required.
+At high elo, I suggest banning Vayne, Hecarim or Kindred, these are all champions with game-changing potential, high win rates and popular picks, and all are tough for Shyvana to deal with.
 At low elo, your allies will usually want to ban hypercarry champions like Zed, Yasuo, Katarina and that's OK, even though those three are squishy and actually little threat to Shyvana it's important to keep your lanes safe.
 If you have the choice, in Gold and Silver I recommend banning Fizz, Riven or Twitch, as someone who mains these is usually hard to beat (and may be climbing ranked hard, possibly even a booster).
 In Bronze, you should look at banning Darius, Jax or Yasuo as they are popular top lane picks, and at low elo they often manage to get fed because your laners don't know how to counter them.
 Jax is a good ban at low elo because there's a double chance of him being picked: he could be either a top laner or a jungler.
+Yasuo could be top or mid lane.
 Graves, Fizz and Twitch are also good bans for similar reasons.

 (If you want to get really strategic, it's not normally necessary for your team to insta-ban the most popular bans, like Camille, because often the other team will ban them if you don't.
 So it's a good strategy to leave banning the guy your team most wants to ban until last, hoping the other team will use up one of their ban slots banning a champion who was going to get banned anyhow.)